 But if there was such a thing as a CEO Insomnia Hit Parade, there’s one issue in particular which is rapidly making its way up the top ten: technology, especially in relation to cybercrime.

-In international accountancy firm PwC’s latest annual global CEO survey, over 1,300 CEOs in 77 countries put cyber threats, including lack of data security at number six of their top ten concerns; a different report by Ashridge Executive Education put cyber security at number two.
-In addition, KPMG’s Global CEO Outlook Study had keeping current with new tech at number two in their chart.
+In international accountancy firm PwC’s latest annual global CEO survey, over 1,300 CEOs in 77 countries put cyber threats, including lack of data security at number six of their top ten concerns; a different report by Ashridge Executive Education put cybersecurity at number two.
+In addition, KPMG’s Global CEO Outlook Study had to keep current with new tech at number two in their chart.

 Another PwC report, the Global Economic Crime Survey 2016, highlighted the fact that cybercrime is now the second most reported economic crime, affecting nearly a third of organisations worldwide.
 Worryingly, they found that whilst cyber threats are on the rise, business preparation is not keeping pace – only 37% of organisations have a cyber incident response plan, and fewer than half of all board members have even asked about the state of their organisation’s cyber-readiness.
 Even more worrying, 18% of respondents had no idea whether or not their company had been affected by cybercrime!